Table of Contents

-How to Interpret Yield on Cost in Multifamily Real Estate
+- Yield on Cost Real Estate Development

 When investing in commercial real estate, it’s essential to understand a property’s income-generation potential.
 You don’t want to do an incomplete analysis only to be stuck in a deal that isn’t generating as much as you expected.
 This is why it’s essential to understand yield on cost and how to interpret it when investing in multifamily real estate.
 As a real estate investor, what could appear to be a good deal might be disappointing.